 2020 Reach Code Ordinances were adopted as an amendment to the 2019 California Energy Code, Title 24, Part 6:

-CONTACT US: If you would like further information about the Reach Codes, Green Building in general, or the 2019 CalGreen codes, contact Green Building Specialist Joe McCluskey by email or by phone at 650.558.7273.
+Contact Us: For information about the Reach Codes, Green Building, or CalGreen, contact Senior Green Building Specialist Joe McCluskey by email or by phone at 650-558-7273.
 For information about Burlingame’s Climate Action Plan, please contact Sustainability Coordinator Sigalle Michael by email.

 - BAYREN, the Bay Area Regional Energy Network has both on-line (live), and on-demand (recorded) trainings on a variety of energy code and efficiency topics.

 - BAYAREAREACHCODES.ORG developed the model Reach Code Ordinances.